AndrewStormer/ParserProject/README.md

 ## About

-This is a Parser for a subset of Python created in Python for Principles of Programming Languages at University of Missouri.
+This is a Parser for a subset of Python created using python and Antlr4 for Principles of Programming Languages at University of Missouri.

 ## Group Members